Victoria Peak photo taking. It is not as easy as it is in Sleeping Dogs! (Plus, I didn’t have an Amanda with me)

-There’s no guide to bribe to open a gate to get to the observatory too.
+There’s no guard to bribe to open a gate to get to the observatory too.
 No, no!
 In real life, you tap your Octopus smartcard or buy a ticket then take an escalator.
 Secondly, Sky Terrace 428 itself, thank goodness, is not fenced up.
 What a photography nightmare it would have been, had that been the case.

-Several differences are immediately obvious upon comparison.
+As you can see, several differences are immediately obvious upon comparison.

-The real Victoria Peak is much higher than the one in Sleeping Dogs, much further away too.
+The real Victoria Peak is much higher than the one in Sleeping Dogs.
+Much further away too.
 What’s viewable from even the worst spots is also far more complex and dramatic than the scene in the game.

 Victoria Peak Photo Taking Advice

-TBH, I took over 30 shots on Sky Terrace 428 but ended up with few that’s truly satisfying.
+TBH, I took over 30 shots on Sky Terrace 428 but ended up with few that are truly satisfying.
 Reason being, I vastly underestimated the difficulty of this spectacular night scene.
 If you are visiting anytime soon and thinking of lovely selfies and atmospheric nightscapes, please be aware of the following:

-For all you lovely people using the latest flashy cellphones with “top” camera functions, I can only say this.
+Lastly, to all you lovely people using the latest flashy cellphones with “top” camera functions, I can only say this.
 Don’t expect perfection and your shots should feel fine.
 The flash from your phones would only be able to illuminate your faces.
 Consider whatever grainy/blotchy mess in the background as … romantic.
 (Don’t zoom in to check!)

-Or you could just pay the pro photographer there at the terrace to take your pic.
+(Or you could just pay the pro photographer there at the terrace to take your pic)

 The Peak Tower and Peak Galleria

 Done with picture taking, and knowing deep down I didn’t get the shots I want, I continued with exploring the rest of Victoria Peak.
 At this point, I must say the whole Sleeping Dogs feel for the evening was rather gone.
 Luckily, there were the dreamy tracks from Softly station on my phone to remind me.
-With the crowd largely gone, it turned out to be quite pleasant strolling about the shops.
+With the crowds largely gone, it turned out to be quite pleasant strolling about the shops.